 - Pay off your statement balance in full by its due date: If you avoid carrying a balance past your card’s statement due date, you can use a credit card without ever accumulating interest charges.

-- Only use the card for things you’d already buy anyway: Never make unnecessary purchases just for the sake of building credit.
-Instead, try using your card for necessities, like groceries or gas, and then paying off those purchases immediately.
+- Only use the card for things you’d already buy anyway: Never make unnecessary purchases just for the sake of building credit or chasing rewards.
+Instead, try using your card for necessities, like groceries or gas, and then pay off those purchases immediately.

-- Avoid applying for too many cards in too short a time: When you apply for a credit card, the issuer will conduct a hard inquiry, which may have an adverse (though temporary) impact on your credit.
-Packing too many credit inquiries into a short period of time may deal more serious damage to your credit scores, and can prevent you from being approved, even if your scores are still adequate.
+- Avoid applying for too many cards in too short a time: When you apply for a credit card, the issuer will conduct a credit check known as a hard inquiry.
+This may have an adverse (though temporary) impact on your credit scores.
+Packing too many hard inquiries into a short period of time might cause more serious damage to your credit scores.
+Even if your scores are still adequate, too many hard inquiries might potentially prevent you from being approved for some new credit cards if the issuers are inquiry sensitive.

 Become an Authorized User on Another Credit Card Account

-One of the best ways to build credit from nothing is to simply become an authorized user on someone else’s credit card account.
+One of the best ways to build credit from nothing is to simply become an authorized user on a loved one’s credit card account.

 It’s one of the easier credit-building tactics, because it requires virtually no effort on your part.
-The primary cardholder can add you to his or her account, and then the payment activity for that account will be reported to the major credit bureaus in your name.
-It’s just a matter of finding someone you trust, because the primary cardholder is entirely liable for the account’s balance.
-If it’s not used responsibly, it could hurt your credit scores.
+The primary cardholder can add you to his or her existing account.
+Then, the payment activity for that account will generally be reported to the major credit bureaus in your name (depending on the card issuer’s policy).
+It’s just a matter of finding someone you trust to ask for a favor, because the primary cardholder is entirely liable for the account’s balance.
+Also if the card isn’t used responsibly, it could hurt your credit scores.

 There are a few ways you could go about being an authorized user, so talk it over with the primary cardholder to figure out which approach seems best.